The right to be treated fairly can impact you during an administrative proceeding

 The right to adjudicators free from bias

-You have the right to have adjudicators or decision-making bodies be free from bias.
+You have the right to have adjudicators or decision-making bodies who are free from bias.
 It is also important that there be no reasonable apprehension that bias might exist among the decision-makers.

 Determining reasonable apprehension of bias